Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Stability of with randomized samples

-with probability at least $1 - \delta$. \end{lemma} The following lemma states that $\|(\bfP^T\bfU)^+\|_2$ in \eqref{eq:DERMBound} is bounded by a constant with high probability if a sufficiently large number of sampling points is used, which means that \odeim is well-posed with high probability.
+with probability at least $1 - \delta$. \end{lem} The following lemma states that $\|(\bfP^T\bfU)^\dagger\|_2$ can be bounded by a constant, arbitrarily close to $1$, with high probability if a sufficiently large number of sampling points is used, which means that \gpod with randomized samples is well-posed with high probability.